cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ___

 ### Week 6-b: Chapter 9 - *OMG!
 I found a new hiding method.
 How do I become famous?!1!* a.k.a.
 How to describe a new hiding method in a paper?
+(June 9th, 2020)

 - **Video:** t.b.d.